intelligent-soft-robots/pam_documentation/_sources/C3_executables.md.txt

-# More info: list of executables
+# More info: List of executables

 Once the [installation](A1_overview_and_installation) procedure completed, various executables are installed.